-As with any home renovation project, the planning stage is a vital part of a garden renovation.
+As with any home renovation, the planning stage is a vital part of a garden project.
 You’ll no doubt be thinking about how you’d like your outdoor space to look, but working out your budget and the costs involved is also a crucial part of the process.
 It’s so easy to let costs spiral once the work starts, and taking some time to look at the financial element of the project will help you to set a realistic limit and control your expenses.

 The cost of backyard renovations

 So, how much does it cost to renovate a backyard?
 The answer to this question depends on a number of factors.
 Here are some of the key areas you may need to tackle and how much you can expect to spend, plus some ways you can save money.

 Decking is a really popular choice for outdoor spaces, and it works well as a focal point for your garden.
 Installing decking is also an excellent way to expand your living and entertaining space, and add curb appeal and value to your home.

 The cost of building a deck depends on the size of area you’re looking to cover, and the material you’ll be using.
 The cheapest material is wood.
 However, wood decks often suffer from weather damage and don’t last long, plus they require regular maintenance.
 Another option is plastic decking, which is durable and low maintenance, but more expensive and often less beautiful to look at.
 The final option is composite decking.
 This is durable against weather damage, lasts for decades, and is very easy to maintain.
 While they are quite expensive, it’s possible to find and buy cheap composite decking.